 Land Banking Scams

-Received a proposal to invest in undeveloped land in a foreign country, with a view to double the money in a few years?
+Received a proposal to invest in undeveloped land in a foreign country, with a view to doubling the money in a few years?

 This may sound attractive, but think twice before you part with your money.
-Despite being presented with financial reports showcasing the prospect of steady returns, or testimonials of how others have profited from it, take your time to understand the crucial points in it- the risks involved, some schemes have also turned out to be scams, so investigate that.
-Sometimes, along with an opportunity to make money comes the chance of you losing all of it.
-If it sounds to be too good then it is.
+Despite being presented with financial reports showcasing the prospect of steady returns or testimonials of how others have profited from it, take your time to understand the crucial points in it—the risks involved.
+Some schemes have also turned out to be scams, so investigate that.
+Sometimes, along with an opportunity to make money comes the chance of losing all of it.
+If it sounds too good, then it probably is.
 In the case of land banking, you may have seen media reports about investors losing money in land banking schemes in various countries.

 How to spot the land scam?